durinashan/Celty/README.md

 	type: boolean
 	default: yes

-Builds the modules along with Celty
+Builds the modules along with Celty.

+**NOTE:** Each module should have a `BUILD_*NAME*_MODULE` that allows you to control each module being built.

+**NOTE:** Some modules might have explicit dependencies and will fail to build, check each modules readme for a list of dependencies.

 ##### `DEFAULT_RUNAS`
 	type: string